Fork me on GitHub

 Most users should download the current stable release.
 Testing releases are likely to have problems and may not work at all.
 If you do install a testing release, please report any problems you find.

-Older releases are available here.
+Older releases, along with the legacy libaudclient library, are available here.

 Linux